-- (1) Installation Commanders shall retain approval authority for sUAS operations conducted within the airspace above their installation, and they shall ensure the safe operation of sUAS therein. - (2) Installation Commanders shall implement a sUAS/drone safety and security policy that meets the requirements of this Order and other applicable orders.
+- (1) Installation Commanders shall retain approval authority for sUAS operations conducted within the SSI airspace above their installation, and they shall ensure the safe operation of sUAS therein. - (2) Installation Commanders shall implement a sUAS policy that meets the requirements of this Order and other applicable references to ensure safe and standardized operations. - (3) Installation Commanders shall integrate risk management strategies into appropriate planning, orders, training and indoctrination programs, technical and tactical publications, checklists, and standard operating procedures.